tomasmark79/bitwig/README.md

 As another option, how to control Bitwig Studio under all circumstances, was to try hacking into the MIDI channel and controlling the MIDI sequences directly.
 But that's something I haven't been able to do yet, and I'm not sure that the effort put into developing something like this will be worthwhile in the end.

 ## success
+Finally, I came up with the idea of ​​using a 🖱️ mouse with side buttons that every user has available. 🐁🍒🫐

 Finally, I came up with the idea of **​​using an ordinary 5-button** 🐁 **mouse** 🐁 as the Bitwig Studio transport controller. 🖱️🍒🫐

 💥 **It is very intuitive and addictive!** 💥